nwg-piotr/tint2-executors/README.md

 ## [battery-icon.sh](https://github.com/nwg-piotr/tint2-executors/blob/master/battery-icon.sh)

-This script has mainly aesthetic values: it should rather be used next to the built-in Tint2 battery indicator, not instead of it.
-It displays an appropriate battery icon, according to the current charge level and charging state.
+This script displays an appropriate battery icon, according to the current charge level and charging state.
+It has mainly aesthetic values: it should rather be used next to the built-in Tint2 battery indicator, not instead of it.
+However, you may use `-l` argument to display level as text next to the icon.

 ![battery icon](http://nwg.pl/wiki-tint2-executors/icon-battery.png)